-I’ve been an active volunteer for 3 months.
-I participate in a weekly Dads group at the Royal Women’s Hospital NICU in Parkville, Melbourne.
+I participate in a weekly dads group at the Royal Women’s Hospital NICU in Parkville, Melbourne and also participate in our NICU Connections facebook live chat group.
 Both of my children were born pre term and spent time in NICU.
 I wanted to use the experience to help families that are going through this challenging time.
 Read more…

 SMS4dads – A project to keep in touch with dads before and after the birth through their mobile phones.
 The idea is to send text messages with tips, information and links to other services for new dads.
 The tips in the texts will help a dad connect with his baby but they will also help him be a support for his partner, the mum.